-- So easy to make and it’s a perfect side dish for any protein.
+- So easy to make, and it’s a perfect side dish for any protein.

-- It’s best made ahead so it’s great for BBQs, parties, or any gathering.
+- It’s best made ahead, so it’s great for BBQs, parties, or any gathering.

-- Only three ingredients in the dressing!
+- Only three ingredients in the dressing.

 - Raw broccoli florets – That’s right, raw!
 No need to blanch the broccoli.
 You will need two large heads of broccoli cut into bite size pieces.